jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

 No competition involving the taking of sports fish shall be held unless it conforms in all respects with any regulations made under this Act.

 ### 26ZL Restrictions on fishing
-(1) The Director-General, by a notice published on at least 2 consecutive Saturdays in 1 or more daily newspapers circulating in the area concerned, for such period as may be specified in the notice, may, notwithstanding that it is otherwise lawful under this Act,—
+(1) The Director-General, may, by notice, for such period as may be specified in the notice and notwithstanding that it is otherwise lawful under this Act,—
   (a)
   (b) prohibit or impose restrictions and conditions on entry into any waters within a specified distance of any device erected in those waters for the purpose of preventing or controlling the movement of fish upstream or downstream or on entry to any land within a specified distance of any such device:
   (c) prohibit or impose restrictions or conditions on fishing in any waters or in any specified part or parts thereof, or on the taking of any species of fish therein, or on the methods of fishing in such waters: